 Insulators are used to provide a connection between conductors and structures and to provide electrical insulation between the high voltage electricity and the (earthed) structure.
 The length of insulators in a string is determined by line voltage, clearance requirements and environmental (e.g. pollution) considerations.
-For this Project, insulators will be ceramic disc type.
+For this Project, insulators will be glass.

 Special galvanised steel or aluminium fittings connect both the line end of the insulator to the conductors and the tower end to the structure.
-A typical insulator string is shown in Figure 3-6.
+A typical insulator string is shown in Figure 3-5.

-Figure 3-6 Typical insulator string
+Figure 3-5 Typical insulator string